 Benefits of raising your own chickens:

-- They produce good nitrogen-rich manure that when mixed with your compost is great for plants.
+Fertilizer: Chicken manure is an excellent source of natural fertilizer that can help improve soil quality and produce healthier plants.
+They produce good nitrogen-rich manure that when mixed with your compost, is excellent for plants.

 While there are a couple of breeds of chickens that produce eggs and meat, most chickens are bred either for their meat, or for their eggs.